commstools/citools-old.org/content/en/about/about/overview/index.md

 ---

 ### What is CITools
 CITools is a collection of tools and resources for improving how information is shared in modern communication environments.
-While there are some common considerations that apply in all contexts, certain topics have unique features that require special attention.
-CItools provides a generaized structure for considering communication integrity, as well as a collection of toolkits for specific topics.
+It provides a generalized approach to understanding and evaluating communication integrity, as well as a collection of toolkits for optimizing communications related to specific topics.

 ### What is communication integrity
-Communication integrity simply refers to the quality of being fit for a stated purpose.
-To evaluate the integrity of a particular communication, one can ask the question, "does it help achieve its stated aim?"
+Communication integrity refers to a message or activity's quality of fitness for a stated purpose.
+To evaluate the integrity of a particular communication activity, one can simply ask: "does it help achieve the stated aim of the communicator?"
+When there is a significant difference between such , the particular activity is said to be of low CI.
+It's important to note that this outcome is not always intentional.
+See the [FAQ](/about/faq) for examples and causes of low-CI activities.

-Examples of low CI activities:

-1. A politician claims to promote peace, but utilizes rhetoric and messaging that encourages conflict
-2. A food-tech company or organization states its mission is to mainstream adoption of a new technology, but in practice utilizes community-specific messaging that alienates mainstream audiences

-### Structure
+### Structure of CITools
+CITools is designed as a collection of toolkits.
 Each toolkit begins with an overview of concepts that are specific its subject matter.
-At the heart of each toolkit is a code of practice--a set of standards that can be utilized as is or adapted to the needs of an organization.
+At the heart of each toolkit is a code of practice--a set of standards that can be utilized as-is or adapted to the needs of an organization.
 Each toolkit also contains modules--components that can be updated independently of the main document--and examples to help users see the toolkit in action.
-Finally, each toolkit contains an FAQ section where users can reference common issues and solutions, as well as ask questions and contribute examples they think will help other users.
+Finally, each toolkit contains an FAQ section where users can reference common questions and answers, as well as ask questions and contribute examples they think will help other users.